 5. The SEALDD server sends the connection status subscription response to the VAL server.

 6a-6b.
 The SEALDD server receives the notification for the UE connection status from the subscribed NEF, NRM.
-It can also receive a notification from the SEALDD client regarding the connection status.
+It may also receive a notification from the SEALDD client regarding the connection status.
 If the UE is in power saving mode, then the SEALDD client sends the connection status reporting notification with the status as sleeping to the SEALDD server and suspends the connection status periodic reporting.

 7. Based on the NRM, NEF event subscription response and SEALDD client connection status reporting notification message with "SEALDD client connection status" event as described in Table 9.2.3.9-1, the SEALDD server processes the responses and sends the SEALDD client connection status of unreachable or sleeping status notification to the VAL server.